Status and Features

 hls4ml

 is tested on the following platforms.
-Newer versions might work just fine, but try at your own risk.Vivado HLS versions 2018.2 to 2020.1
+Newer versions might work just fine, but try at your own risk.Vivado HLS 2020.1.
+Older versions may work, but use at your own risk.

 Intel HLS versions 20.1 to 21.4, versions > 21.4 have not been tested.